This article contains affiliate links. We may earn a small commission if you purchase via these links.

-Not quite ready to hang up the camo once you’ve tagged your trophy bull?
+Not quite ready to hang up the camo once you've tagged your trophy bull?
 Who says you have to?
-Pull out your highly capable AR-15 and load up for some predator/varmint hunting.
+Pull out your highly capable AR-15 and load up for some coyote hunting or varmint hunting.

 Few coyotes are able to make a wily escape with the long-ranging 400-600 yard .223 Rem cartridge, especially when it's paired up with a variable scope to track those sly creatures.

-Coyotes – they’re predators, pests, and extremely intelligent.
-They’re highly adaptable creatures which makes them a welcome challenge to hunt.
+Coyotes - they're predators, pests, and extremely intelligent.
+They're highly adaptable creatures which makes them a welcome challenge to hunt.
 They use the cover of night to slink into chicken coops and kidnap livestock.
 In some states, population control is a must, and regulations may be forgiving and generous.
-But, are you equipped with the right gear to join in on the hunt?
+But, are you equipped with the best coyote hunting scope to join in on the hunt?

-Can an AR-15 (ArmaLite 15) be used for predator hunting?
+Can an AR-15 (ArmaLite 15) be used for predator & coyote hunting?
 Why not?
 The MSR offers fast follow-up shots, easy loading/unloading, and accuracy to realistic distances that keep you in stealth mode.

 Predator hunters have been doing it for some time, long before it became a fad, and with the increasing expansion of cartridge and ammo options, it'll still be done for quite some time.
 The popular .223 can be modified with loads and barrel lengths to achieve even faster and more accurate, instantaneous kill shots - exactly what you need for coyote hunting.

-So, what’s the right scope to mount to your predator rifle?
-It’s definitely going to be a variable scope that can make use of some close-range work but can still allow you to dial out or holdover as necessary.
-That isn’t to say we’re against fixed power scopes either.
+So, what's the best scope to mount to your coyote hunting rifle?
+It's definitely going to be a variable scope that can make use of some close-range work but can still allow you to dial out or holdover as necessary.
+That isn't to say we're against fixed power scopes either.
 We have a scope just for that in our lineup.

 Coyotes have a keen sense of smell and sight, and they're fast.
 You're going to need decent magnification, field of view, and maybe an illuminated crosshair if you're going to play the part of the predator!